nickc1/skedm/docs/quick-example.rst

 As expected, the forecast accuracy decreases as more and more near neighbor trajectories are averaged together to make a prediction.

 Additionally, instead of averaging near neighbors, it is possible to look at the forecast skill of each near neighbor.
-This is visualized against the average distance to that point.
 This is computed as:

 ::